 Parents should inform both the classroom teacher and the Doctor of special health information.
 It is essential for us to know of any allergies, short- or long-term health problems or medical conditions.
-If your child needs specific medication during the day, it is important to communicate the teachers, and assistants, who are also primary responders, in the nurse's absence.
+If your child needs specific medication during the day, it is important to communicate the administration of medication needs, accompanied by a valid prescription, to the school nurse, teachers, and assistants, who are also primary responders, in the nurse's absence.

 The school will contact you in the case of illness or an injury that may require further observation at home.
 For this reason, it is vital that the school has up-to-date records of telephone numbers and addresses.
 Please inform Reception immediately of any change in your contact details.

 Illness